 IBM Storage Scale CSI is available in multiple image registries.
-But it is not available via IBM Support Fix Central.
-For full installation guidance, read the IBM Storage Scale CSI documentation.
+It is not available via IBM FixCentral.
+Ensure that you read the IBM Storage Scale CSI documentation for full installation guidance.
 IBM Storage Scale CSI pulls the prerequisite images from multiple image registries.
-Before installation, make sure to understand the dependencies explained in Deployment considerations.
+Before installation, make sure to understand the dependencies.